Eat This, Not That: The BEST Alternatives for A Keto Thanksgiving

 Image courtesy of Nom Nom Paleo

-Traditional gravy relies on refined flour to get its flavor and thickness, bringing the carb count to 5 grams for just one tablespoon.
+Traditional gravy relies on refined flour to get its flavor and thickness, bringing the average carb count to 5 grams for just one tablespoon.
 This is definitely an easy way to kick yourself out of ketosis.

 Instead, try this keto-friendly umami gravy from Nom Nom Paleo, which relies on mushrooms, fish sauce and bone broth for the ultimate umami flavor and a serious reduction for thickness.
 You can pour it over organic oven-braised turkey or a cauliflower mash.